 Approved absences: If you experience one of the critical situations or emergencies listed here: https://deanofstudents.utexas.edu/emergency/absencenotificationrequest.php and cannot complete an assignment on time as a result, please contact me before the assignment is due or within 72 hours of the due date.
 You will be given an opportunity to complete the missing assignment within a reasonable time.
-Per University policy, I may ask for absence notification to verify the absence.
+Per University policy, I may ask for an absence notification to verify the absence.

-Exam(s)/Research Paper (60%): You have a choice to complete (1) three exams or (2) one exam and an empirical research paper.
-The research paper must be completed with a partner.
-Please send me your choice via e-mail by 5pm on 01/20.
-If you do not send me your choice by 01/20, you will be automatically given the EXAMS-ONLY option.
-If you choose the EXAM+PAPER option, please also indicate who your coauthor will be on the research paper.
-If you would like to do the EXAM+PAPER option but cannot find a partner, email me and I will facilitate that matching process.
+Exams/Research Paper (60%): You have a choice to complete (1) three exams or (2) two exams and a solo-authored empirical research paper.
+Please send me your choice via e-mail by 5pm on 02/05.
+If you do not send me your choice by 02/05, you will be automatically given the EXAMS-ONLY option.
+Your choice is officially "locked in" at 5pm on 02/05.

-EXAMS-ONLY OPTION
+\\ EXAMS-ONLY OPTION \\

-Exams (60%): There will be three exams throughout the semester.
-Each exam is worth 20% of your grade.
-These exams will be held on: 02/15, 03/22, and 04/24.
+Exams (60%): These exams will be held on: 02/15, 03/21, and 04/25.